MaterializeInc/materialize/doc/developer/diagnostic-queries.md

 ## Diagnostic queries that can help understand apparent performance defects.

-This is a work in progress, and sections are meant to be thematically related based on what problems are experienced.
+Sections are meant to be thematically related based on what problems are experienced.

 The queries may be useful for spot debugging, but it may also be smart to create them as views and TAIL them, or as materialized views to read